The Hidden Symmetries of Yang-Mills Theory in (3+1)-dimensions: Conclusions

 \section{Conclusions}

-We have shown in this paper that classical, non-supersymmetric Yang-Mills theories in $(3+1)$-dimensional Minkowski space-time, coupled to spin-$1/2$ and spin-$0$ matter fields, present an exact integrability structure involving the non-abelian electric and magnetic conserved charges.
+We have shown in this paper that classical, non-supersymmetric Yang-Mills theories in $(3+1)$-dimensional Minkowski space-time, coupled to spin-$1/2$ and spin-$0$ matter fields, present exact structures, resembling integrability, involving the non-abelian electric and magnetic conserved charges, and their higher modes.
 In addition, we have shown that those theories possess two types of novel hidden symmetries.
 Our results apply to the Standard Model of the Fundamental Interactions, in particular to Quantum Chromodynamics (QCD), and it opens the way to the development of new methods to study non-perturbative aspects of non-abelian gauge theories.

 Our results were made possible thanks to the developments of references \cite{afg1,afg2}, that proposed an approach to construct integrable theories in higher dimensions using flat connections on generalized loop spaces, and to references \cite{ym1,ym2}, that implemented those ideas in the context of gauge theories through the use of integral equations, which guaranteed the path independency of the holonomies of those connections, and so their flatness.
-In order for those ideas to work one had to show that the local partial differential equations of motion of a field theory had to be equivalent to the flatness condition of a connection on loop space, which is local on loop space but highly non-local on space-time.
+In order for those ideas to work, one had to show that the local partial differential equations of motion of a field theory had to be equivalent to the flatness condition of a connection on loop space, which is local on loop space but highly non-local on space-time.
 It is an extremely amazing fact that the theories that satisfy those conditions are exactly the most relevant ones to describe the fundamental interactions, namely non-abelian gauge theories.
 The particular property relevant for such an achievement is that the laws of electrodynamics and Yang-Mills theories can be formulated in terms of integral equations, which state the equality of the charge inside a given three-volume in space-time, to the flux of the fields associated to them, at the border of that volume.
-Those integral Yang-Mills equations, proposed in \cite{ym1,ym2}, lead to the construction of an infinite number of gauge invariant conserved charges, namely the non-abelian electric and magnetic charges and their higher modes.
+Those integral Yang-Mills equations, proposed in \cite{ym1,ym2}, lead to the construction of an infinite number of gauge-invariant conserved charges, namely the non-abelian electric and magnetic charges and their higher modes.